ethankennerly/ludumdare40/README.md

 # Deadly Diver

-Brendan Milos's and my game Jam Dec 1st - 4th, 2017.
+Brendan Milos's and my game Jam, December 1st - 3th, 2017.

 Play the game and comment at: